MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/review-3d-model.md

 ---
 author: RobertButterworthMS
 ms.author: robutter
-description: Learn how to review a 3D model after exporting it as a GLB file to make sure it meets performance targets for Microsoft Dynamics 365 Guides or Power Apps. ms.date: 02/02/2022 ms.topic: article
+description: Learn how to review a 3D object after exporting it as a GLB file to make sure it meets performance targets for Microsoft Dynamics 365 Guides or Power Apps. ms.date: 02/02/2022 ms.topic: article
-title: Review a 3D model to use with Dynamics 365 Guides or Power Apps ms.reviewer: v-brycho
+title: Review a 3D object to use with Dynamics 365 Guides or Power Apps ms.reviewer: v-brycho
 ---

-# Review a 3D model to use with Dynamics 365 Guides or Power Apps
+# Review a 3D object to use with Dynamics 365 Guides or Power Apps

 After exporting a GLB file to use with Microsoft Dynamics 365 Guides or Power Apps, you can preview it with the Windows [3D Viewer](https://www.microsoft.com/p/3d-viewer/9nblggh42ths).
 Use 3D Viewer to visualize the individual texture channels and view stats.
 Information like triangle count and draw calls help confirm that the model [meets the recommended performance targets](optimize-models.md#performance-targets).